Skipants/rspec-workshop/slides.md

 # Controller Spec + Factory Bot Exercise

-Reimplement the previous integration test for pinging @skipants as a controller test with one new requirement: The user can only ping @skipants once per day.
+Reimplement the previous integration test for pinging @skipants as a controller test on HelpController with one new requirement: The user gets a 200 from `GET /help` only if they pinged @skipants once per day.
+If they pinged more than once they get a 404 from `/help`.

 Constraints: